 Back in 2014, more than one-third of these businesses invested $500 or less each month.
 However, that cohort dropped to 20% in 2015.
 Last year, only 14% invested such minimal funding.

-When asked to predict how their clients’ budgets will change in 2017, 63% of respondents replied that they expected online marketing expenditure to increase.
+When asked to predict how their clients’ budgets will change, 63% of respondents replied that they expected online marketing expenditure to increase.

 Digital Marketing Budget Allocation